-The secondary transmission at ST towards SR, however, is independent of the mode of relaying used and would follow the same pattern as in DF relaying.
-Therefore, the signal received at SR, $y_{\SR}$, is given by \eqref{eq:y2} and the SNR at SR can be given as
+Since the secondary transmission at ST towards SR is independent of the mode of relaying used, it follows the same pattern as in DF relaying.
+Therefore, the received signal at SR, $y_{\SR}$, is given by \eqref{eq:y2} and the instantaneous SNR at SR can be written as